sheki/talks/gophercon_2015_notes.md

 #Progress of the rewrite
 * we started with a new service parse hosting.
 Its a new service, needed to things which ruby was not particularly good with -> quick restarts.
 * this was a great success we built a reliable service in quick time.
-* we next went after our PPNS ervice.
+* we next went after our PPNS service.
 This is a service which opens a lot of network connections to push providers like Apple and Google.
 Our event-machine based ruby service was breaking at the seams.
 We rewrote this in go and very happy with the reliability and uptime.
 * This convinced us that our biggest beast the API server should be in go and we earnestly started rewriting our stack.

 #rewrite contd.